-Our Board currently consists of six directors, four of whom were appointed at the 2018 annual general meeting of shareholders.
-Dr. Eric J. Ende and Mr. Kevin Kotler were each appointed to the Board in December 2018.
+Our Board currently consists of six directors, three of whom were appointed at the 2018 annual general meeting of shareholders.
+Dr. Eric J. Ende and Mr. Kevin Kotler were each appointed to the Board in December 2018 and Gregory J. Divis was appointed to the Board in May 2019.
 Our directors hold office until the next annual general meeting of shareholders, or, if earlier, until their successors have been elected or until the earlier of their resignation or removal.
-The Board, upon unanimous recommendation of the Nominating and Governance Committee, unanimously approved each of the five persons named below as nominees for election to the Board at the Meeting.
-Each of the five nominees: (i) is currently a member of the Board, (ii) has been nominated for election at the Meeting to hold office until the next annual general meeting of shareholders or, if earlier, the election of his/her respective successor and (iii) has consented to being named as such and to serve as such if elected.
+The Board, upon unanimous recommendation of the Nominating and Governance Committee, unanimously approved each of the six persons named below as nominees for election to the Board at the Meeting.
+Each of the six nominees: (i) is currently a member of the Board, (ii) has been nominated for election at the Meeting to hold office until the next annual general meeting of shareholders or, if earlier, the election of his/her respective successor and (iii) has consented to being named as such and to serve as such if elected.
 We know of no reason why each of the nominees would not be available for election or, if elected, would be unable to serve.
 While we do not anticipate that any of the nominees will be unable to serve, if any should be unable to serve, the proxy holders reserve the right to substitute another person designated by the Board.